—> LINK TO: LARGE PATROL RAFT <—

 Nothing provides the same kind of challenge and fun!
 Using the materials on hand to build it, and then embarking on a voyage across a lake is an adventure.
 Woodbadge training at Gilwell always used to include a day of Pioneering and the three main projects were towers, bridges and rafts.
 John Thurman never provided any clues regarding how to lash on the drums, though he did suggest that each one should receive a separate lashing.
 That way, if one drum was to come loose, losing it wouldn’t be the cause of an “unfortunate” chain reaction.
 Naturally, the bung holes should be positioned as high as possible and care should be taken that everything is lashed together tightly.
 As far as which comes first, constructing the framework in a complete assembly or in sub assemblies and then adding the drums, or lashing the drums into position and then constructing the rest of the framework, the former might be the better way to go.
 Laudable success has been experienced by adding the drums to a well-lashed framework that is spaced to accommodate the drums so they ride low and can withstand the strain brought on by simple tight wraps secured with two rope tackles.
 In this fashion, the drums can be placed on top of the tightly-lashed, well-spaced framework, and then when they are solidly in place, the raft can be flipped over to add all the accoutrements.

 Creativity, and ingenuity come into play during the planning and preparation phases of raft building.During construction, requires team work and good lashing techniques.
 When it’s time to actually get it in the water and get it moving with everybody on board, there also needs to be an extra degree of cooperation.

-Sing or swim, raft building and them, hopefully, raft riding is great fun.
+Sink or swim, raft building and then, hopefully, raft riding is great fun.
 It’s just about impossible not to have a fantastic time!